UCSD-ECEMAE-148/spring-2023-final-project-team-4/README.md

 </p>

 ## Final Design
-After evaluating the performance of the preliminary design, we made significant improvements, using modular design and added two more mounting points.
 **Advantages:**  <br />
-&ensp; - The parts are interchangeable for different scenarios. <br />
+&ensp; - Modular design, the parts are interchangeable for different scenarios. <br />
 &ensp; - Transform one complex-shaped object into several simple-shaped objects, making it easier and faster to print. <br />
+&ensp; - Added two more mounting points to improve stability. <br />
 &ensp; - Better aerodynamic efficiency, reducing intake and suction losses. <br />
 &ensp; - Stronger fan and optimized nozzle improved sucking force and range of collection. <br />